Become a Resident of Spain

 - With a residency card from another Schengen-area country: legally, the maximum stay period of a resident of a Schengenland country in another, is 90 days.

 You can quickly and easily obtain residency in Spain through the services of SpainResidency.com.
-We specialize in Investors Residency (“Golden Visa”), Non-Lucrative and Self-Employed work and residency permits.
+We specialize in Investors Residency (“Golden Visa”), Non-Lucrative, Self-Employed, Digital-Nomad work and residency permits.

 In practice, anything between 10 and 90 days can be expected depending on the type of application, the Consulate you apply through and the Spanish province where you wish to reside in (some immigration offices are busier than others).

 Unless you are originally from a Latin-American country, Portugal or The Philippines, you will need at least 10 years of uninterrupted residency.
 If you are from any of the former countries, you will need at least 2 years of uninterrupted residency.

-Specifically, Yes you can, in fact, it is normal for Non-Lucrative or Investors-Residency applicants to apply together with their families.
-Not only can Investors-Residency applicants bring their children under 18 years of age (or over 18 that are dependents), but also their parents provided they are dependents.
+Specifically, Yes you can, in fact, it is normal for applicants of the Investors-Residency, Non-Lucrative or Digital-Nomad residencies to apply together with their families.
+Not only this, but these applicants bring their children under 18 years of age (or over 18 that are dependents), and their parents provided they are dependents.

 Any foreigner spending more than 90 days in Spain within a total of 180 days, or who stays 6 months per year, has the right, not the obligation, to register as a resident, obtaining the ‘Certificado de Registro de Ciudadano de la Union‘

 In practice, there are many EU citizens who stay for similar periods of time and the only document they obtain is the NIE certificate which indicates their ID number as a foreigner for general administrative purposes in Spain.
 This document does not provide residency status.

 Spanish authorities tend to have a more relaxed approach with EU nationals who are not yet registered as residents, especially since most of them tend to register through the local census, which allows them access most services.

 Once having been registered on the ‘Certificado de Registro de Ciudadano de la Union’ for 5 years, the registrant will eligible for the ‘Certificado de Registro Permanente de Ciudadano de la Union’, this is permanent residency.